Music Branding: How to Unleash the Power of You

-Over the last three months, I began changing my voice studio’s brand from Octave Higher East Voice Studio to Ramsey Voice Studio.
+Over the last three months, I began changing my voice studio’s brand name to Ramsey Voice Studio.

 When I started taking voice lessons 10 years ago, I never thought I would become a voice teacher myself.